dontpanicdao/starknet-burner/docs/contributors/design/06-next.md

 - the ability to test all the components locally
 - jest tests on extension and keyring
 - playwright tests on extension and keyring
-- an example of the burner with get-starknet
+- an example of the burner with static, package and get-starknet

 It fixes:
 - event leaking between waitForMessages()